Quick Start

 2. Complete Package Self-Testing

-After test users download TapTap PC version locally on Windows computers and log in with test accounts, click "Start Self-Test" or copy the self-test link to browser.
+After test users download TapTap PC client locally on Windows and log in with test account, click "Self-Test Now" or copy the self-test link to browser.

-Note: When releasing the game, please make sure to delete the taptap_client_id.txt debug text file from the game directory
+Note: When releasing the game, please be sure to delete the taptap_client_id.txt debug text file in the game directory

 Initialization and Launch Verification

-• Prompt the user and exit the game when TapSDK_Init returns non-TapSDK_Init_Result::OK
+TapSDK_RestartAppIfNecessaryreturnstrue - Prompt the user and exit the game when

-• Call TapSDK_RunCallbacks once per frame or multiple frames
+TapSDK_RunCallbacksonce per frame or multiple frames - Call

 Login

-• Properly handle user cancellation and error data returned by TapEventID::AuthorizeFinished event, prompt the user and guide them to retry
+TapUser_AsyncAuthorizereturns a value other thanTapUser_AsyncAuthorize_Result::OK - Properly handle user cancellation and error data returned by

-• Listen to TapEventID::GamePlayableStatusChanged to get game unplayable events (triggered by user refunds, being blocked, etc.)
+TapEventID::GamePlayableStatusChangedto get game unplayable events (triggered by user refunds, being blocked, etc.) - Listen to